-The Microsoft Excel INT Function is a function which is responsible for returning the integer portion of a number.
+The Microsoft Excel INT Function is a function that is responsible for returning the integer portion of a number.
 It works by the process of rounding down a decimal number to the integer.
-It is built in Excel function and is categorized as a Math & Trig Function in Excel.
+It is a built-in Excel function and is categorized as a Math & Trig Function in Excel.
 It is used either as a worksheet function or a VBA function.
-It can be entered as a part of INT formula a cell of a worksheet.
+It can be entered as a part of the INT formula, a cell of a worksheet.
 Here, negative numbers become more negative because the function rounds down.
 For example, INT (10.6) returns 10 and INT (-10.6) returns -11.

 It accepts the following parameters and arguments:

 number – The number to be entered from which you want an integer.

 The return value will be a numeric integer.

 - It can be used when you want only the integer part of a number, which is in its decimal form, with rounding the number down.
 For example, INT (3.89) returns the value 3.